vmware-archive/hillview/docs/userManual.md

 * Heavy hitters...: This will initiate a heavy hitters computation on the selected columns; this computation finds the most frequent values that appear in the selected columns.
-The user is presented with a dialog for describing the parameters of the heavy hitters computation.
+The user is presented with a dialog requesting the threshold parameter for the heavy hitters computation.

   ![Heavy hitters menu](heavy-hitters-menu.png)

   The user has to specify a percentage, between .1 (1/1000 of the data) and 100 (the whole data).
-The result is shown in a [heavy hitter view](#heavy-hitter-views).
+The result is all items whose frequency in the selected columns is above the threshold. the result is shown in a [heavy hitter view](#heavy-hitter-views).

 * Filter...: this option will pop-up a dialog window that allows the user